 The scroll opens with a symmetrical decoration based on a semicircle that is composed of six birds (a pair of owls (?) - not visible in this copy, quails or partridges, and parrots) with a flower in a central place of it (invisible here).
 Next to it, two angels with trumpets sitting on an empty cartouche support a decorative cartouche with a heraldic helmet above it.
 On its field, a family emblem composed of a tree and hands in the gesture of priestly blessing is drawn by hand.

 Below the empty cartouche, the name of the artist in the Latin alphabet appears and says that he engraved the pattern - "Salom Italia sculp."

 The case: 220 mm (height).

-The manuscript (the text, decorations, sheets, and case) is preserved in very good condition.
+The manuscript (the text, decorations, parchments, and case) is preserved in very good condition.

 The Book of Esther in Hebrew